CarreraPHP/jfc/server/Readme.md

 `PAUSE`

-To merge files, see tehe comments of merge.rb
+To merge files, see the comments of merge.rb